1.2.5 Prepositions (prep.) and Noun Cases

 Note ³: Prepositions vs. Prefixes: While prepositions are treated as 'loose prefixes' for mutation purposes, it's important to note that not all prefixes can be used as prepositions, and they can differ in meaning.
 This distinction is highlighted by Tolkien's different uses of elements in Quenya and Sindarin.
 The main argument that prepositions act like prefixes in causing mutations holds, but there's room for debate, especially considering the examples in "Ae Adar" and the need for careful examination of each case.

-It is the same for plural forms as well: in-emyn gín “to[words] your hills”, in-emyn gín “your hills” no “of” is implied.
+It is the same for plural forms as well: n’ in·emyn gín “to[words] your hills”, in·emyn gín “your hills” no “of” is implied.
 Some more examples:

 1.2.5.6 Section Summary: